seen-network/seen-network.github.io/_posts/2023-10-18-lets-talk-about-pronouns.md

 >
 > Does my line manager know about girls like my niece?
 Every day, I think, I must talk to him.
 But what can I say, when our workplace policies allow and encourage ‘pronouns’?
 He has also been praised as ‘brave’, for being ‘a good ally to vulnerable people’.
 Does he know how this violent political movement of gender identity, that he so casually promotes with his ‘pronouns’, damages vulnerable girls like my niece?
 If he doesn’t know, why doesn’t he bother to find out?
 If he does know, how can he be so callous?

 We would like to thank you all for your honesty and engagement in this issue.
 Watch out for Part 2 (coming soon).

+&nbsp;

 Cover by <a href="https://unsplash.com/@magicetea?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Ice Tea</a> on <a href="https://unsplash.com/photos/LXQeSfkY660?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>